Fund for York County Grants

 - Downtown or Neighborhood Revitalization.

-Competitive grants are open to any qualified nonprofit interested in pursuing a grant in the Fund’s focus areas.
-Fund for York County competitive grant awards have a maximum amount of $10,000.
-Prospective grant applicants are strongly encouraged to attend a grant information session.
-Grant information sessions are free, but registration is required.
+Competitive grants are open to any qualified organization interested in pursuing a grant in the Fund’s focus areas.
+Fund for York County competitive grant awards have a maximum amount of either $6,000 (for small competitive grants) or $20,000 (for higher impact competitive grants).
+Click here for examples of our different funding levels.

 In general, large-scale programs designed to address a critical community issue are more likely to be eligible for partnership grant funding, especially if they are developed in partnership with YCCF and designed in partnership with collaborating nonprofits.
 Partnership grants have the highest bar to get funded and a flexible cap for funds awarded.